 One is Andrew Bogut who cautiously is awaiting a doctor’s appointment Monday morning which will tell him whether he will be able to return to an NBA court for the first time in almost 9 months.

-Another is Patty Mills, who recently returned from an slight ankle injury, who is as just as likely to score double figures for the San Antonio Spurs as he is the sit on the bench for 48 minutes.
-He hopes to use this season to transition from seldom used backup to proving he can regularly contribute in this league.
+Another is Patty Mills, who recently returned from a slight ankle injury, who is as just as likely to score double figures for the San Antonio Spurs as he is the sit on the bench for 48 minutes.
+He hopes to use this season to transition from seldom-used backup to proving he can regularly contribute in this league.

 And the third is Luke Nevill, who merely hopes to still have a locker in two weeks time.